Hoppa till huvudinnehåll

 They also had a symbolic role: to show that the place was "marked" by the order, a kind of greeting from the brotherhood.

-In other parts of the country and in the archipelago, the crosses can be white, but in Stockholm they are often painted in green.
+In other parts of the country and in the archipelago, the crosses may be white, but in Stockholm they are often painted green.
 The color is partly practical – it is clearly visible against light stone and asphalt – and partly symbolic, as green is associated with hope, the power of nature and the seafarer's safety.

 • The promenade between Svindersvik and Nacka boat club – a cross that many passers-by have noticed.